TheTestingMuse/thetestingmuse.github.io/_posts/2021-01-31-fire-all-your-testers.md

 **I hired a professional to replace the fence.**

 Would I have hired an expert, if I had the training or experience myself, to mitigate the perceived risks sufficiently?
 Not even remotely!
-If I knew that I could perform that task to a standard of “good enough”, I’d have accepted the risks, as they’d have been lower, and I’d have saved myself a big chunk of money doing so!
+If I knew that I could perform that task to a standard of "good enough", I’d have accepted the risks, as they’d have been lower, and I’d have saved myself a big chunk of money doing so!

 ## So, what does this have to do with testers and testing?

 Well let’s imagine that my garden fence is some software to be written, and that there are two teams both tackling that same task, both with the same team makeup (no Quality Expert on either team), and both with the same tech/tooling at the same time:

 **Team A**
-Team A are a traditional “waterfall” engineering team.
-Until recently they had a Quality Engineer who would write automated checks against everything that was defined by the Project Manager, Picked up and developed by the Developers and marked as “Ready for QA”.
-They would write some “end to end” checks to confirm the Acceptance Criteria, in a suite that ran before things went to production, and then they would pick up the next ticket to do the same with.
+Team A are a traditional "waterfall" engineering team.
+Until recently they had a Quality Engineer who would write automated checks against everything that was defined by the Project Manager, Picked up and developed by the Developers and marked as "Ready for QA".
+They would write some "end to end" checks to confirm the Acceptance Criteria, in a suite that ran before things went to production, and then they would pick up the next ticket to do the same with.
 The team’s QE eventually decided to seek a different opportunity, and they left the business.

 This team have very little training or experience of Quality, Testing, or Checking practices.

 **Team B**
-Team B are a more “Agile” engineering team.
+Team B are a more "Agile" engineering team.
 Until recently they too had a Quality Engineer.

 Their Quality Engineer would be involved from the very start, asking questions about the context and value of the work, about the metrics driving the work, about the risks to the work (and _from_ the work), about dependencies, how it should be tested, what type of automated checking would make sense, and how they could help the engineers understand those decisions, and how to add that checking to the right place for the shortest feedback loops, and fastest confidence levels.